endowdly/Presentations/FunctionalProgramming101/slides/index.md

 the caller then relies on the method to perform its side effect, and the callee relies on the caller to initialize its arguments!

-Basically, both methods must be aware of the implementantation details of the other;
+Basically, both methods must be aware of the implementation details of the other;
-it is impossible to reason about the methods seperately.
+it is impossible to reason about the methods separately.

 ---